BiancaZO/ConnectGuides/README.md

 2. Install dependencies for both client and server:

-2.1 Using yarn, please run the following:
+  2.1 Using yarn, please run the following in the terminal:

 ```bash
 npm install --global yarn